Chico Army Airfield auxiliary fields: Willows Auxiliary Field

 Willows Auxiliary Field is located one mile west of Willows, California in Glenn County at 39°30′55″N 122°13′50″W. A single runway on the site was built in 1931 on what was a grass pasture.
 The runway was built by the Civil Aeronautics Administration on a site already picked by local groups.
 The airport was operated by the City of Willows.
 On April 25, 1942, the US Army leased the airport with 318.20 acres of surrounding land and built a second runway on the site.
 The airport was used by the US Army for training pilots and troops.
-The two runways are: a 4,400-foot runway running north–south and a 4,400-foot runway running westnorthwest/eastsoutheast.
+The two runways are: a 4,400-foot runway running north–south and a 4,400-foot runway running from west-northwest to east-southeast.
 The runways were used as an auxiliary airfield for Chico Army Air Field and the Hamilton Army Airfield.
 After the attack on Pearl Harbor the US and Jimmy Doolittle planned a bombing raid on Tokyo.
 In 1942 some of the B-25 crews started their final bombing training at Willows Auxiliary Field.
 The Willows Auxiliary Field closed on July 24, 1944, and the lease was terminated June 11, 1945.
 The Country opened the Willows-Glenn County Airport on the site.
 The Airport is located just west of the Interstate 5 at the California State Route 162 exit.